 \section{The case of annular domains}

-Let us now consider the case where our physical domain $\Omega$ is biholomorphically equivalent to the annulus $\A=\{z\in\CC: r<|z|<1 \}$ rather than the unit disk, as discussed in the previous section.
-This shift to the annulus domain signifies that we are no longer in the simply connected case, and therefore, we cannot apply the Riemann mapping theorem.
-Despite the absence of an equivalent theorem for the annulus, thanks to Vaitekovich's work \cite{Vaitekhovich}, we do have a guarantee for the existence of a solution to the Neumann problem for the inhomogeneous Cauchy-Riemann problem on $\A$.
-This result corresponds to Theorem~\ref{thm:Begehr} in the previous section.
+Let us now consider the case where our physical domain $\Omega$ is conformally equivalent to the annulus $\A=\{z\in\CC: r<|z|<1 \}$, rather than the unit disk as discussed in the previous section.
+This transition to an annular domain implies that the domain is no longer simply connected, and consequently, the Riemann mapping theorem does not apply.
+Although there is no direct analogue of the Riemann mapping theorem for annular domains, a result due to Vaitekhovich \cite{Vaitekhovich} ensures the existence of solutions to the Neumann problem for the inhomogeneous Cauchy–Riemann equations on $\A$.
+This corresponds precisely to Theorem~\ref{thm:Begehr} from the previous section.

 Before we state the following theorem, it is worth recalling that the notation $W^{\alpha+1,\alpha}_{\zb}$ represents the set of Hölder continuous functions defined on the annulus that possess a continuous weak first-order $\zb$-derivative.